LandofKatte/Data-Analytics-Portfolio/AirBnB/Readme.md

   The little intricacies of each of the dashboards cannot fully be appreciated by PDFs and screenshots\
   Limitations with formatting and layouts in Cognos\
   Learned the visualizations and styles that I am particularly fond of and the desire to keep experimenting\
-  Importance in information being legable and not too busy
+  Importance in information being legible (i.e. color contrast) and not too busy